Gender violence and rape in Francoist Spain and the democratic transition: Francoist forces in the Civil War period (1936 - 1939)

 Regular Nationalists soldiers raped at least four women in Maials.
 Another group of Nationalist regulars raped a woman, her daughter and her female cousin in Callus.
 When they were done, they then bayoneted the women.
 Other regulars in Marganell raped two women and then executed them by placing grenades between their legs.
 Regulars also raped several young women in Cantalpino.
 On 24 December 1938, four women in Maials were raped, including one who was raped at gunpoint in front of her husband and 7-year-old son.
 In Callús, a husband had to watch his wife, daughter and female cousin be raped by Regulars before they were bayoneted, also in front of him.
 Milicianas, female militia members, were also frequently raped by Nationalist supporters when captured on the battlefield.
-They too also had their heads shaved.
+They also had their heads shaved.

-Women in Nationalists prisons were often raped.
+Women and girls in Nationalists prisons were often raped.
 This was common in the Las Sales Prison, where women were removed by Falangists to their barracks to be raped.
 Thirty women were raped in the course of three months by two officials at the Albacete prison.
 The voices of victims could be heard screaming throughout the prison.
 Women in prison were constantly faced with guards who asked them for sexual favors in exchange for improving their situation in prison or the situation of other incarcerated relatives.
 Some female political prisoners in Vizcaya in late 1937 refused to have sex with their Nationalist military captors, even with the threat of being executed.
 The night after refusing, many were actually shot.
 The stories of these women's resistance were spread by word of mouth, and they became symbols of resistance for other women facing repression.

 As a way of creating additional humiliation for women and their families, Nationalist troops would sometimes direct groups of Moroccan soldiers under their command to rape specific women and groups of women in villages.
 These sexual assaults were often so brutal that women victims died within hours.
 One such case occurred in Navalcarnero.
 Because many died, it makes getting approximate numbers of rape victims difficult.
 Another occurred in San Roque, with the anarchist woman subsequently being shot by a firing squad.
 Other incidents also occurred in Seville, which Gonzalo Queipo de Llano discussed on his radio program.
 This practice of using Moroccan Foreign Legion members to rape local women was a carryover from Spanish military actions in their colonial possessions.
 German soldiers offering Nationalists support during the Civil War would sometimes delight in taking photographs of violence committed by Spanish Moroccan Legionaries against women, including the removal of women's breasts.
 Despite Franco's attempts to intervene to stop this behavior, it continued.